RTEMS/rtems-docs/shell/preface.rst

 TCP/IP stack.
 The subset of capabilities available is easy to configure and the standard Shell can be logged into from either a serial port or via telnet.
-But at another level, the Shell is a large set of components which can be integrated into the user’s developed command interpreter.
+But at another level, the Shell is a large set of components which can be integrated into the user's developed command interpreter.
 In either case, it is trivial to add custom commands to the command set available.

 Acknowledgements